Pop Across the Pond: Girls Weekend in London, England

 Itching for a trip to Europe but don’t have much PTO to spare?

-A quick flight over from New York City, London is the perfect European metropolitan destination if you’re seeking a trip abroad but don’t have much PTO to spare!
 Catch an overnight flight and before you know it you’ll wake up in the United Kingdom.
-From seeing the typical tourists landmarks to hitting the high-street for a bit of shopping, there’s no better place to spend a girl’s weekend than London.
+From seeing the typical tourists landmarks to shopping on the high-street, there’s no better place to spend a girl’s weekend than London.

 Girls Weekend in London Itinerary